lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In another type of attack, the malicious node is required to have overhearing capabilities.
 If an attacker can overhear a SCHC Fragment, it can send a spoofed duplicate (e.g. with random payload) to the destination.
 If the LPWAN technology does not support suitable protection (e.g. source authentication and frame counters to prevent replay attacks), a receiver cannot distinguish legitimate from spoofed SCHC Fragments.
 The original IPv6 packet will be considered corrupt and will be dropped.
 To protect resource-constrained nodes from this attack, it has been proposed to establish a binding among the SCHC Fragments to be transmitted by a node, by applying content-chaining to the different SCHC Fragments, based on cryptographic hash functionality.
 The aim of this technique is to allow a receiver to identify illegitimate SCHC Fragments.

-Further attacks MAY involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
-Implementers SHOULD make sure that the correct operation is not affected by such event.
+Further attacks can involve sending overlapped fragments (i.e. comprising some overlapping parts of the original IPv6 datagram).
+Implementers MUST ensure that the correct operation is not affected by such event.

 In ACK-on-Error, a malicious node MAY force a SCHC Fragment sender to resend a SCHC Fragment a number of times, with the aim to increase consumption of the SCHC Fragment sender’s resources.
 To this end, the malicious node MAY repeatedly send a fake ACK to the SCHC Fragment sender, with a Bitmap that reports that one or more SCHC Fragments have been lost.
 In order to mitigate this possible attack, MAX_ACK_RETRIES MAY be set to a safe value which allows to limit the maximum damage of the attack to an acceptable extent.
 However, note that a high setting for MAX_ACK_RETRIES benefits SCHC Fragment reliability modes, therefore the trade-off needs to be carefully considered.